The dos and don’ts of single parenting:

-The stigma once associated with single parenting has been replaced in recent years by genuine interest in how solo parenting can be a truly positive experience for the family, once the initial shock of divorce or bereavement passes.
+The stigma once associated with single parents has been replaced in recent years by genuine interest in how single parenting can be a truly positive experience for the family, once the initial shock of divorce or bereavement passes.

-The painful experiences behind parenting solo need not hurt children or hinder them as they themselves become adults.
+The painful experiences behind single parenting need not hurt children or hinder them as they themselves become adults.
 What matters to kids is not how many parents they have present in their life, but emotional interactions, issues at school and conflict with siblings or friends.
-There’s no reason why your kids should feel ‘second best’ compared to peers with different home lives; indeed, new family structures often elicit stronger personal traits and connections that will serve you, and them, well.
-In this article, we try to explore both pitfalls and opportunities of solo parenting today.
+There’s no reason why your kids should feel ‘second best’ compared to peers with different home lives; indeed, new family structures often elicit stronger personal traits and connections that will serve you and them well.
+In this article, we try to explore the benefits and the challenges, aka the dos and don’ts of single parenting today.

-Using that new solo role to encourage positive behaviour
+Do: Use that new single role to encourage positive behaviour

 The two-parent model is a beautiful thing.
-Done right, so is parenting solo.
+Done right, so is single parenting.
 Both have their own pitfalls and opportunities.
-Solo parenting can bring huge benefits, in fact, compared to parenting together.
+Single parenting can bring huge benefits compared to parenting together.
 New structures can be used to turn your kids into far more rounded, capable adults.